Businesses or individuals who need to use fire in the open air to conduct their work or activity on a day of Total Fire Ban may require a permit.

 Permit applications are assessed in accordance with the Country Fire Authority Act 1958.

-Permits will only be issued for Total Fire Ban days where the Issuing Officer deems the permitted use of fire to be necessary.
+Permits will only be issued for Total Fire Ban days when the granting officer agrees the use of fire to be necessary.
 Permits may or may not be granted.

 Applications for a Total Fire Ban permit will only be considered for specified purposes including: